iptv-org/epg/CONTRIBUTING.md

 - `api:generate`: generates a JSON file with all channels for the [iptv-org/api](https://github.com/iptv-org/api) repository.
 - `channels:lint`: сhecks the channel lists for syntax errors.
 - `channels:parse`: generates a list of channels based on the site configuration.
-- `channels:editor`: utility for quick channels markup.
+- `channels:edit`: utility for quick channels mapping.
 - `channels:validate`: checks the description of channels for errors.
+- `sites:init`: creates a new site config from the template.
 - `sites:update`: updates the list of sites and their status in [SITES.md](SITES.md).
 - `grab`: downloads a program from a specified source.
 - `serve`: starts the [web server](https://github.com/vercel/serve).